On codimension 1 del Pezzo foliations on varieties with mild singularities: Introduction

 \section{Introduction}

 The study of Fano manifolds is a classical theme in algebraic geometry.
 Much is known about these varieties, as they appear naturally in several different contexts.
 With the development of the Minimal Model Program in dimension $\ge 3$, it became clear that singularities are unavoidable in the birational classification of higher dimensional complex projective varieties.
 This led to the development of a powerful theory of \emph{singularities of pairs} (see Definition~\ref{Singularities of pairs} for basic notions, such as klt singularities).
 As a consequence of the Minimal Model Program, every smooth complex projective varieties can be build up from \emph{mildly singular} projective varieties $X$, for which $K_X$ is $\bQ$-Cartier and satisfies one of the following: $K_X<0$, $K_X\equiv 0$ or $K_X>0$.
 This makes imperative to extend the theory of Fano manifolds to the singular setting.
 A $\bQ$-Fano variety is a normal projective variety $X$ such that $-K_X$ is an ample $\bQ$-Cartier divisor.
 Its index is the largest positive rational number $i_X$ such that $-K_{X} \sim_\bQ i_X H$ for a Cartier divisor $H$ on $X$.
+When $X$ is an $n$-dimensional smooth Fano variety, a classical result of Kobayashi-Ochiai asserts that $i_X\le n+1$.
+Moreover, equality holds if and only if $X\simeq\bP^n$, and $i_X= n$ if and only if $X$ is a quadric hypersurface in $\bP^{n+1}$.
+We generalize this to the singular setting (see also \cite{sano96} for related results).